amitshekhariitbhu/machine-learning-interview-questions/README.md

 ### Deep Learning

 - What are neural networks?
-- Explain Feedforward Neural Network.
+- Explain the Feedforward Neural Network.
 - What are forward propagation and backward propagation?
 - What is backpropagation?
 - Can you name and explain a few hyperparameters used for training a neural network?